bartoszgebarowski/task-manager-api/README.md

 * Click Send button
 * Server responds with status 401

-15. Scenario 15: User is logged in and tries to update a task that does not exists
+15. Scenario 15: User is logged in and tries to update a task that does not exist
 * Login with correct credentials by POST request to `{{BASE_URL}}api/profiles/token/`
 * Create a PUT request to `{{BASE_URL}}api/tasks/not_user_task_id`
 * In the Body add :